Post

 AD – Accidental Discharge

 The term for a firearm discharge due to a mechanical failure solely within the firearm.
 This typically only occurs if a non-drop safe firearm is dropped and/or when the internals of a firearm fail.
+Often misatributed for an ND by embarressed gun owners in an accident.

 AK – Avtomat Kalashnikova